Impacted Canine Surgery

 What is the cause of tooth impaction?

-- Trauma to the baby tooth: Children love to play and with that comes different types of trauma like falling from a bicycle, Trampoline, hit the pool curb, ...etc.
-When the trauma is directed to a baby tooth, this might move the developing tooth under it which will cause to grow in the wrong direction.
+Trauma to the baby tooth: Children love to play and with that comes different types of trauma like falling from a bicycle, Trampoline, hitting the pool curb, ...etc.
+When the trauma is directed to a baby tooth, this might move the developing tooth under it which will cause it to grow in the wrong direction.

-This patient has an extra tooth over the original tooth causing it to be impacted.
-Treatment requires to remove the extra tooth and expose the impacted tooth.
+- This prevents the original tooth from coming and requires surgery to remove the extra tooth and bring the impacted tooth in.

-Why we need to treat impacted teeth and impacted canines?
+Why do we need to treat impacted teeth and impacted canines?

 Teeth are supposed to be in the mouth, not the bone.
 If they stay in the bone, this can cause serious problems such as: